zaproxy/zaproxy-website/site/content/docs/desktop/_index.md

 ---
 # This page was generated from the add-on.
-title: The OWASP ZAP Desktop User Guide
+title: The ZAP Desktop User Guide
 type: userguide
 weight: 1
 cascade: